MoseleyBioinformaticsLab/icikt/docs/guide.rst

 -----------
 The ``pythonICIKendallTau`` package handles missing data before calculating a correlation between datasets for variables.
-The missing values are treated as information from a left-centered distribution persepective and are included in the calculation of concordant and discordant pairs used in calculating the correlation value.
+The missing values are treated as information from a left-centered distribution perspective and are included in the calculation of concordant and discordant pairs used in calculating the correlation value.

 Installation